 Can I help in any way?

 Ever thought about guest writing?
-It is actually something that I have never done but that I would be interested in.
+It is actually something that I have only done for the first time recently.
 Do you have a blog/website and are looking for a guest writer?
 Send me a message using the Contact page and we will see what arrangement we can come to =)

 Can I use your photos?